nedjulius/heft-cpop-simulator/README.md

 # HEFT and CPOP Simulator

-A simulator that takes in directed acyclic graph representation of an application and simulates HEFT or CPOP heterogeneous scheduling algorithms
+A simulator that takes in directed acyclic graph representation of an application and simulates HEFT or CPOP heterogeneous task scheduling algorithms

 ## Compilation instructions